 a.
 At least two weeks in advance of the final election date, the Election Committee sends out ballots to voting staff employees.

 b.
 The staff employees who received the most nominations and agreed to run are listed on the ballot for each vacant representative's seat.
-Each ballot may list up to four nominees.
+In any given election, the Election Committee, with the approval of the MSC, may choose to limit the number of nominees who will be listed on the election ballot (although the same limitation will apply to all positions in a given year).
 The ballots also contain space for write-in candidates.

 c.
 Staff employees may vote once within their employee work group or campus district and once for the member-at-large representative.

-If an MCSC representative resigns or is unable to continue in office, another staff employee from the representative's employee group or campus district will be appointed by the MCSC to serve until the next regular election.
-In the case of the member-at-large, the appointment will be made from among all eligible staff members.
-When an election is held to fill the unexpired term of the resigned MCSC member, the nomination and election for the replacement will be held in the same manner as provided for in nomination procedure and election procedure above.
+If an MSC representative resigns or is unable to continue in office, another staff employee from the representative's employee group or campus district will be appointed by the MSC to serve.
+The remainder of that unexpired term.
+In the case of an at-large member, the appointment will be made from among all eligible staff members.

-An MCSC representative may serve three consecutive terms, with a hiatus of two years before running again.
+An MSC representative may serve three consecutive terms, with a hiatus of two years before running again.

-An MCSC representative may be recalled from office by the following procedure:
+An MSC representative may be recalled from office by the following procedure:

 b.
-Upon receipt of the petition, the MCSC will conduct a recall vote within 30 days.
+Upon receipt of the petition, the MSC will conduct a recall vote within 30 days.

 c.
-The recall vote will be taken among the staff employees represented by the MCSC member for whom the recall has been petitioned.
+The recall vote will be taken among the staff employees represented by the MSC member for whom the recall has been petitioned.

 e.
-No MCSC member will undergo a recall vote more than once a year during his/her term of office.
+No MSC member will undergo a recall vote more than once a year during his/her term of office.

 f.
-If the required number of votes for a recall is achieved, the MCSC will appoint a replacement in the same manner as provided for above.
+If the required number of votes for a recall is achieved, the MSC will appoint a replacement in the same manner as provided for above.